-5 Q. Will you please state your name, address and occupation.
+.
+Will you please state your name, address and occupation.

-A. My name is John R. Rowe, Jr. My business address is 702

-North Franklin Street, Tampa, Florida 33602.
-I am
+My name is John R. Rowe, Jr. My business address is 702 North Franklin Street, Tampa, Florida 33602.
 Assistant Vice President of Tampa Electric Company.

-11 Q. Please describe your educational background and business experience.
+11 Please describe your educational background and business 12 experience.

-14 A.

-of Birmingham, I was educated in the public schools Alabama; Evansville, Indiana; מתב Mt.
-Lebanon, I was graduated in June, 1962 from the Pennsylvania.
-Georgia Institute of Technology with a Bachelor of Science degree in Industrial Management, and from the University of South Florida in March, 1971 with a Master of Business Administration degree.
-I am a Certified Public Accountant licensed to practice in Florida and a member of the American Institute of CPAs, the Florida Institute of CPAs, and the National Association of Accountants.
-Tampa Electric Company in July, 1962 and I have served in various capacities in the Personnel, Customer Accounting,
+14 A. I was educated in the public schools of Birmingham, Alabama; Evansville, Indiana; and Mt.
+Lebanon.
+Pennsylvania.
+I was graduated in June, 1962 from the Georgia Institute of Technology with a Bachelor of Science degree in Industrial Management, and from the University of South Florida in March, 1971 with a Master of Business Administration degree.
+I am a Certified Public Accountant licensed to practice in Florida and a member of the American Institute of CPAs, the Florida Institute of CPAs, . and the National Association of Accountants.
+I joined Tampa Electric Company in July, 1962 and I have served in various capacities in the Personnel, Customer Accounting, of coordination

-Credit, General Accounting and Budget Departments over the I became Assistant Controller in 1974. past 23 years.
-Controller in 1981, and I was elected to my present position as Assistant Vice President in April, 1984.
-Mv include responsibilities coordination of accounting and regulatory matters before this Commission Federal Energy Regulatory Commission and the (FERC).
-I have presented testimony before this Commission in other proceedings.
+Credit, General Accounting and Budget Departments over the 1 I became Assistant Controller in 1974, past 23 years.
+2 Controller in 1981, and I was elected to my present 3 position as Assistant Vice President in April, 1984.
+4 present responsibilities include 5 accounting and regulatory matters before this Commission 6 and the Federal Energy Regulatory Commission (FPSC) 7 (FERC).
+I have presented testimony before this Commission 8 9 in other proceedings.

-11 What is the purpose of your testimony?
+What is the purpose of your testimony?
+Q.

-The purpose of my testimony is to respond to various areas 13 A. Commission āns company concern regarding the confidentiality of certain fuel cost information supplied to the Commission.
-I intend to demonstrate why some of the data which is supplied in regular monthly reports on fuel costs to this Commission should be excluded from public disclosure being "proprietary confidential 25 business information" as defined by Section 366.093, Florida Statutes.
+The purpose of my testimony is to respond to various areas 13 A. of Commission- and -company concern regarding confidentiality of certain fuel cost information supplied to the Commission.
+I intend to demonstrate why some of the data which is supplied in regular monthly reports on fuel costs to this Commission should be excluded from public disclosure as being "proprietary confidential business information" as defined by Section 366.093, Florida Statutes.

-Does Tampa Electric object to providing the Commission 23 24 with report detailing all purchases of 25 transportation and fuel handling services?
+Does Tampa Electric object to providing the Commission 23 Q-24 with report detailing all purchases of fuel. transportation and fuel handling services?
+25

-Tampa Electric does not object to continuing No. furnish to the Commission the information it needs review company expenditures for fuel, transportation and However, as I will describe fuel handling services. it is clearly in the best interests ratepayers and the company for this Commission to continue of this information treat certain submitted "Specified Confidential."
+Tampa Electric does not object to continuing No. furnish to the Commission the information it needs review company expenditures for fuel, transportation and fuel handling services.
+However, as I will describe it is clearly in the best interests of ratepayers and the company for this Commission to continue certain of this information submitted "Specified Confidential."